wpilibsuite/frc-docs/source/docs/software/advanced-controls/state-space/state-space-intro.rst

 What is State-Space Notation?
 -----------------------------

 State-space notation is a set of matrix equations which describe how a system will evolve over time.
 These equations relate the change in state :math:`\dot{\mathbf{x}}`, and the :term:`output` :math:`\mathbf{y}`, to linear combinations of the current state vector :math:`\mathbf{x}` and :term:`input` vector :math:`\mathbf{u}`.
-See section 4.2 of `Controls Engineering in FRC <https://file.tavsys.net/control/controls-engineering-in-frc.pdf>`__ for an introduction to linear combinations.
-The core idea of linear transformations is that we are simply summing or scaling the elements of :math:`\mathbf{x}` and :math:`\mathbf{u}`.
-For example, an operation involving an exponent or trigonometric function would not be considered a linear transformation.

 State-space control can deal with continuous-time and discrete-time systems.
-A continuous-time system is modeled by a system of differential equations (as seen in the continuous-time case below).
-However, modern computer processors such as the RoboRIO run in discrete "steps," making it impossible to precisely model a system that is constantly evaluated.
-A continuous-time state-space system can be converted into a discrete-time system through a process called discretization.
-A discrete-time system expresses the state of the system at our next timestep based on the previous state and inputs, as opposed to the state derivative :math:`\dot{\mathbf{x}}`.
+In the continuous-time case, the rate of change of the system's state :math:`\mathbf{\dot{x}}` is expressed as a linear combination of the current state :math:`\mathbf{x}` and input :math:`\mathbf{u}`.

+In contrast, discrete-time systems expresses the state of the system at our next timestep :math:`\mathbf(x)_{k+1}` based on the current state :math:`\mathbf(x)_k` and input :math:`\mathbf{u}_k`, where :math:`k` is the current timestep and :math:`k+1` is the next timestep.

+In both the continuous- and discrete-time forms, the :term:`output` vector :math:`\mathbf{y}` is expressed as a linear combination of the current :term:`state` and :term:`input`.
+In many cases, the output is a subset of the system's state, and has no contribution from the current input.

+When modeling systems, we often first find the continuous-time representation, as physics lets us easily represent the rate of change of a system's state as a linear combination of its current state and inputs.
+The discrete-time form is often used on robots so that we can easily find the next state of our system given the current state.
+Systems are often modeled first as continuous-time systems, and later converted to discrete-time systems.

 The following two sets of equations are the standard form of continuous-time and discrete-time state-space notation: